 Day 1 – Southern Area

 Fern Canyon – Fern Canyon is like something from another world.
-You will walk through a small canyon with 50-80 feet fern covered walls on either side of you.
+You will walk through a small canyon with 50-80 foot tall, fern covered walls on either side of you.
 The trail goes for about a mile and includes walking on planks over streams, climbing downed trees, and small waterfalls in the ferns.
 It does it crowded here, so try to make it early.

 Drive up Newton B Dury Parkway – This scenic drive is the best way to get from the southern part of the park to the northern.
 Redwoods will tower on either side of you, and countless trails will lead off into the woods.
 You can stop wherever you want, or just drive straight through.